KittyCAD/gh-action-win-ca/README.md

 # Windows CA smoke reusable workflow

 This repo hosts a reusable GitHub Actions workflow that provisions a temporary Windows root certificate, exercises your HTTPS client both before and after trusting that root, and cleans up any state that was created.
-The workflow mirrors the scripts we already ship (PowerShell CA helper + Node HTTPS server) so repos only need to wire in their language-specific test commands.
+The workflow mirrors the scripts we already ship (PowerShell CA helper + Node HTTPS server) so repos only need to wire in their language-specific smoke tests.

 ## How to call the workflow